-- optimising existing infrastructure assets through dedicated management and increased focus,
+- optimising existing infrastructure assets through dedicated management and increased focus

-- selectively monetising infrastructure assets, and
+- selectively monetising infrastructure assets

-- partnering with leading financial investors to co-invest in growth opportunities (through flexible partnership structures and business models).
+- partnering with leading financial investors to co-invest in growth opportunities (through flexible partnership structures and business models)

-In this way, Telefónica Infra meets its objectives[NSS2] which include improving Telefónica’s business units’ competitive position (acting as a facilitator to accelerate deployments in selected areas of operations and to improve returns through more efficient deployment models), crystallising the value of Telefónica’s infrastructure assets and capabilities, and capturing future value upside through the stakes held in infrastructure vehicles.
+In this way, Telefónica Infra meets its objectives which include improving Telefónica’s business units’ competitive position (acting as a facilitator to accelerate deployments in selected areas of operations and to improve returns through more efficient deployment models), crystallising the value of Telefónica’s infrastructure assets and capabilities, and capturing future value upside through the stakes held in infrastructure vehicles.

 Key developments since its creation

-Since its creation, Telefónica Infra has focused on (i) creating strategic optionality for Telxius enabling value crystallisation as evidenced by the recent sale of Telxius Towers to ATC and (ii) pursuing value creation opportunities in other asset categories, especially in Fibre and Data centers.
+- Creating strategic optionality for Telxius enabling value crystallisation as evidenced by the sale of Telxius Towers to ATC

 In the long term, Telefónica Infra has further optionality to explore other asset categories and service models.
-Telefónica Infra will selectively participate in vehicles to develop certain asset classes in selected countries, together with financial partners.
+Telefónica Infra may selectively participate in vehicles to develop certain asset classes in selected countries, together with financial partners.
 Opportunities will be analysed on an ad-hoc basis, evaluating market opportunity together with Telefónica’s assets and capabilities and investors’ interest to co-invest and partner with us.

-- JV Agreement signed in March 2021, closing in July 2021 and the company is fully operational.
-Announced and closed the acquisition of Fiberty 1 (former Phoenix Fiber) in August 2021
+- The agreement was signed in March 2021, Closing in July 2021 and one month later, FiBrasil announced and closed the acquisition of Fiberty1 (formerly Phoenix Fiber) increasing its initial footprint.

 Unsere Grüne Glasfaser